 But what about medical adhesive tape?
-It might not be your first thought, but this versatile tool is vital in the medical field.
-There are many varieties to choose from and many companies that convert medical adhesive tape for wound care.
+While it might not be your first thought, medical tape is a versatile tool vital to medical care.

 Types of Medical Adhesive Tape

 In the medical field, different types of adhesive tape are used for different things.
-Some are softer materials, such as cotton; others are more elastic to support flexibility.
+Some have softer components, such as cotton, while others are more elastic to support flexibility.
 Here are some of the most common types of medical adhesive tape and how they differ.

 Transpore Polyethylene Tape — This hypoallergenic, translucent tape sticks to the patient without sticking to surgical gloves or other surgical tools.
-It adheres well to wet surfaces — wet, bleeding, or sweating patients — so this very strong tape is often used to secure tubing or dressings.
-Transpore tape is breathable but not flexible; it's made from a non-stretch film.
+It adheres well to wet surfaces — such as bleeding or sweating patients — so this powerful tape is often used to secure tubing or dressings.
+Transpore tape is breathable, although inflexible, and made from a non-stretch film.